r-craig73/pigdice/readme.md

 ## Specifications (business-logic)

  - Generate random number for the dice [DONE]
- - What objects and what it store
+ - What objects and what it store [ongoing]

- -  fine if the dice number is holding the number in an array
+ -  fine if the dice number is holding the number in an array [ongoing]
- -  get array to hold each rolled number with in array. and not number range
+ -  get array to hold each rolled number with in array. and not number range [ongoing]
-    - why changing var i = 1 let index 0 switch numbers
+    - why changing var i = 1 let index 0 switch numbers [ongoing]